WalshyDev/build-number/README.md

-# Update 2020-02-12
+## Notice: GitHub Env Variables

-GitHub has just introduced new environment variables, `GITHUB_RUN_ID` and `GITHUB_RUN_NUMBER` which are unique numbers for each workflow run, so you're probably better off using those than this GitHub action. 🙂 See https://help.github.com/en/actions/configuring-and-managing-workflows/using-environment-variables#default-environment-variables
+GitHub has some environment variables which seem like they'd suit this however the number seems to reset when modified making it not truly unique.

 # build-number
 GitHub action for generating sequential build numbers for GitHub actions.
 The build number is stored in your GitHub repository as a ref, it doesn't add any extra commits to your repository.
 Use in your workflow like so: